BBGONE/jRIApp/README.md

 So with this set of options nobody who uses this framework will ever have a roadblock to bind some values, because anyone can always expose the data in the needed context.
 <br/>
 <br/>
-The full framework minified size is 380KB (or 85,5 kb gzipped).
+The full framework minified size is 398KB (or 90KB gzipped).
 </p>
 <p>
 	<b>The framework contains the docs which at present for the old version of the framework (it can be used anyway)</b>